Introduction to Accredited Investor

-- An accredited investor can also go for the investment in small businesses that the investor believes will grow the future.
+- An accredited investor can also go for the investment in small businesses that the investor believes will grow in the future.

-- Accredited investors by investing in the alternative investment options can easily achieve diversification of the portfolio, which is a difficult task while investing in regular securities.
+- Accredited investors by investing in alternative investment options can easily achieve diversification of the portfolio, which is a difficult task while investing in regular securities.